 A third reason why a gay or bisexual male player should find it somewhat easier to come out today is that so many women have already done so.
-Players like Mauresmo, and Navratilova, and Raymond and now Dellacqua, have all shown that it is possible to disclose one’s sexuality and remain active through the week-in, week-out grind of the tennis tour.
+Players like Mauresmo, and Navratilova, and Raymond and Dellacqua (and recently Alison Van Uytvanck), have all shown that it is possible to disclose one’s sexuality and remain active through the week-in, week-out grind of the tennis tour.

 Of course, in doing so, they have had to overcome the very same barriers I outlined earlier.
 They have all had to negotiate the vagaries of the global tour, and decide whether to play in countries with higher levels of homophobia, including places where female same-sex sexual activity is banned.